meee-low/audiobook-player/PLANNING.md

 - Keybinds (play, pause, play+pause, background etc.)

 ## Data format:
-Chapter: title, position, ... (could be multiple files) Book <- files, title, author, cover art ... (finish later) Series <- collection of books
+- Chapter: title, position, ... (could be multiple files)
+- Book <- files, title, author, cover art ... (finish later)
+- Series <- collection of books
-Author <- name
+- Author <- name

 Progress: position (chapter and time), last played, maximum read timestamp (so user can go back and resume where they left off)

-Some way to track progress in different chapters.
+Need some way to track progress in different chapters.
 So if it's an anthology, the user can skip around and still track each chapter.

 ## Pipedreams: